Purchasing as a first home buyer

 With so much emphasis placed on saving up a decent deposit to acquire an asset (and potentially avoid paying Lenders Mortgage Insurance (LMI), it’s easy to be blindsided by the extra costs that first home buyers must pay in addition to paying off their new-found home loan.

 Outside of your mortgage, stamp duty will be the biggest expense that you will need to budget for.
-Stamp duty varies from state-to-state, you can check government calculators for details on any concessions applicable to your stamp duty or contact a mortgage advisor at Inovayt Finance for further information.
+Stamp duty varies from state-to-state, you can check our stamp duty calculator for details on any concessions applicable to your stamp duty or speak with an Inovayt mortgage broker for further information.

 Footing the bill for home insurance for your new property is non-negotiable.
 Whether you’ve built your home or moved into an established property, it’s essential that you take out home and contents insurance – It’s Important to ensure your policy starts from the exact date that you pick up your keys.